anovos/anovos-docs/docs/api/feature_recommender/feature_mapper.md

 def sankey_visualization(df, industry_included=False, usecase_included=False):
-    """Visualize Feature Recommendation functions through Sankey plots
+    """Visualize Feature Mapper functions through Sankey plots

     Parameters
     ----------
     df : DataFrame
         Input DataFrame.
-This DataFrame needs to be output of feature_recommendation or find_attr_by_relevance, or in the same format. industry_included : bool
+This DataFrame needs to be output of feature_mapper or find_attr_by_relevance, or in the same format. industry_included : bool
         Whether the plot needs to include industry mapping or not.
 Default is False usecase_included : bool